puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/access-authn-authz/kubelet-tls-bootstrapping.md

 The bootstrap `kubeconfig` should be in a path available to the kubelet, for example `/var/lib/kubelet/bootstrap-kubeconfig`.

-Its format is identical to a normal `kubeconfig` file.
+Its format is identical to a standard `kubeconfig` file.
 A sample file might look as follows:

 ```yaml
 apiVersion: v1